Reactor™ - The manual

 • Master Key One (V1, V2)

-Audio Class configurations are default configurations provided by SKAARHOJ that work with controllers that have at least 4 Faders as their main components.
+Audio Class configurations are default setups for controllers with at least four faders as the main components.

-To use them in Reactor, select a "Generic Audio" configuration for your panel, then fill the channel config with devices.
+To use them in Reactor, select a "Generic Audio" configuration for your panel and fill the channel configuration with devices.

 Audio Class Panels